captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 I got it from the co-op yesterday.
 You can try it.
 (She gets out the almond milk.)
 (SHARON thinks it's very strange, but:)
 ---
 ## SHARON:
 (Very determined.)
 Okay yes.
-Yes, I will.
+Ye s , I will.
-(She lets ROBYN:
-put almond milk in her coffee.
-They drink coffee together.) les...
+(She lets ROBYN put almond milk in her coffee.
+They drink coffee together.)
+It's...
 ---
 ## ROBYN:
 Weird?